webix-hub/docs/data/api/ui.daterangesuggest_getbutton.md

 @template:	api_method

 @descr:
-DateRangeSuggest object can be easily accessed from the control:
+DateRangeSuggest object can be easily accessed from the DateRangePicker control:

 ~~~js
 daterangepicker.getPopup();